 We were asked to identify and find ways to represent some of the issues relating to Parc de Belval, a natural and hunting reserve.
 Located in the Ardennes, North-East France, the site is managed by Fondation Sommer, Musée de la Chasse et de la Nature.

-Some of the research culminated in the exhibition Animer le paysage, sur la piste des vivants /Animating Landscapes, Following The Tracks at Musée de la Chasse et de la Nature, Paris in June 2017.
+Some of the research culminated in the exhibition Animer le paysage, sur la piste des vivants /Animating Landscapes, Following The Tracks at Musée de la Chasse et de la Nature, Paris that opened in June 2017.

 Furthermore Arduenna Silva initiated a workshop in Mars 2016 in Parc de Belval with anthropologist and philosopher Bruno Latour, science historian Frédérique Aït-Touati, philosopher Baptiste Morizot, art historian Estelle Zhong, and artists Thierry Boutonnier and Sylvain Gouraud.
 As well as Anne de Malleray editor of the magazine Billebaude and Claude d'Anthenaise director of the Musée de la Chasse et de la Nature.

 Click above to access the blog of the project